Michael J Fox brings BAFTA viewers to tears with emotional surprise appearance

 “Certainly, if I were to pass away tomorrow, it would be premature, but it wouldn’t be unheard of.
 And so, no, I don’t fear that.”

-Elsewhere on the night, Oppenheimer clocked up a further six awards, including Best Picture, Best Director and Best Actor for Cillian Murphy.
+Elsewhere on the night, Oppenheimer clocked up a further six awards, including Best Director and Best Actor for Cillian Murphy.
 Poor Things came in second, with a total of five wins.

 Samantha Morton was also awarded the BAFTA Fellowship Award, while the Outstanding British Contribution to Cinema Award was handed out to June Givanni, a Guyanese-born, London-based film curator, who has long supported and platformed African cinema.
 You can view all the winners here.